Bendabir/torchcc/README.md

 ### Build

 Once everything is setup, the library can be build with the following command.
 One can define `TORCH_CUDA_ARCH_LIST` to tune the CUDA architectures the library is built for.
 Use `MAX_JOBS` to tune build parallelism.
-Both variables use defaults is not provided.
+Both variables use defaults if not provided.

 ```bash
 poetry build -f wheel